 It’s Totally New Story

-For me, when it raining, I can photograph a totally different shot.
+For me, when it rains, I can photograph a totally different shot.
 And if you check it out you can see how different it makes.
 This kind of thing usually happens in street and urban photography.

 What I love about it is when I am able to make a story in photography, especially a dramatic one.
 And when it comes to drama, rain is always the best.
 Moody sky, pouring water, or someone stands alone in the corner or a couple.
-Isn’t that make an interesting story, an advantage of photography in the rainy season.
+Isn’t that making an interesting story, an advantage of photography in the rainy season.

 It’s just totally wasted if you just sit down and do nothing.